Annual Filing Requirements for Singapore Companies 2023

 ACRA Annual Report (AR) Filing using ACRA

 ACRA is a public body that monitors and enforces the rules of business in Singapore.
-Singapore Companies Act imposes all businesses to create an Annual Report to ACRA at least 30 days after hosting an AGM.
-An Annual Return must be documented with BizFile the online filing system.
+All Singapore-incorporated businesses must submit annual returns to ACRA in accordance with the Companies Act in order to keep their registration information updated.
+An annual report must be filed at least 30 days after hosting an AGM.
+An annual return must be documented with BizFile, the online filing system.

 What exactly is an Annual Report?